paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 image_credits: https://chatgpt.com
 ---

-Git Worktree is a command added in Git 2.5, back in July 2015, more than 10 years from now, and allow users to have multiple Worktrees (copies) of a single git repository located in different directories while sharing the same `.git` folder.
+Git Worktree is a command added in Git 2.5, back in July 2015, more than 10 years from now, and allows users to have multiple Worktrees (copies) of a single git repository located in different directories while sharing the same `.git` folder.
 Worktrees allow users to work on different branches simultaneously without need to `checkout` or `switch` between them, and without affecting each other.

 Previously, I have used Git Worktrees to work on _monorepos_ (whoever worked on a big _monorepo_ knows that a new clone can take several minutes to complete), producing lightweight copies and improving speed.
-But it was recently, with the adoption of AI Agents in software development that Git Worktrees have proved its true value.
+But it was recently, with the adoption of AI Agents in software development that Git Worktrees have proved their true value.

 ## Developing with the help of AI Agents